 The church’s association was maintained in the Southern California Baptist Association.
 Beginning in 1943, support was given for the newly founded Conservative Baptist Foreign Mission Society (CBFMS).
 In 1956, the church was officially affiliated with the Conservative Baptist Association of America.

 In the fall of 1970, Calvary became the host church to Bible Study Fellowship International women’s and children’s classes.
-These classes still meet here on Thursday mornings, a 43-year partnership.

 In 1988, the AWANA children’s program was organized at Calvary and continues to this day.